edw/braille-framebuffer/README.md

 `int bfb_isset(bfb *b, int x, int y)`

 Returns true if the pixel at (x,y) is "white."

+`bfb_set_attr(bfb *b, int x, int y, unsigned int sgr)`

+Set's the ANSI SGR ("select graphic rendition") code for the block that contains (x,y).
+Note `bfb_fput()` will keep track of the precviously-set SGR code and will not output a new escape sequence if the code has not changed.
+The number of SGR escape sequences sent will be the sum of the SGR code _transitions_ within a framebuffer.

 That's about it.
 Pull requests welcome.